up2itnow/ReadyTrader/README.md

 * `HTTP_TIMEOUT_SEC=10` (used for external HTTP calls like 1inch API)

 #### MarketDataBus: user-provided feeds (Phase 3)
-ReadyTrader supports ingesting market data snapshots from external sources (including other MCP servers).
+ReadyTrader-Crypto supports ingesting market data snapshots from external sources (including other MCP servers).
 If present and fresh, ingested snapshots are preferred over CCXT REST.

 Tools: